TREACHERY IN BORDEAUX - Jean-Pierre Alaux and Noël Balen

 TREACHERY IN BORDEAUX is not, however, a book for action fans.
 It takes forever for anything like the crime to occur, and you'd be forgiven if you kind of missed it in all the wine facts (why was I hearing Oz Clarke and James May's voices all the time....).
 It's definitely a book for fans of expertise, of eccentricity and of a strong sense of place and people.
 Benjamin Cooker could be exactly the sort of wine-buff that makes some of us roll our eyes and mutter under our breath a little, but if you can handle the slightly superior tone, and see it with the humour implied, it is the perfect book for people who might like a little treachery with their evening glass of Bordeaux, a little history and tradition with their Merlot.

-About the Publisher: Le French Book (http://www.lefrenchbook.com/ is a digital-first publisher that brings France's best crime fiction, thrillers, novels, short stories, and non-fiction to new readers across the English-speaking world.
+About the Publisher: Le French Book (http://www.lefrenchbook.com/(link is external) is a digital-first publisher that brings France's best crime fiction, thrillers, novels, short stories, and non-fiction to new readers across the English-speaking world.
 If we love it, we’ll translate it.